leventogut/xec/README.md

 xec is a simple command executor.

 Command, it's arguments and configuration of how to run it, is referred as `task`.
 Xec reads a yaml based configuration file in either current directory and in home directory of the user.
-It is also possible to add another config file via `--config` argument.
+It is also possible to import other configurations file via the configuration file..
 Reading configuration from the current working directory has advantages of per-project configuration structure.

 It allows you to control environment of the command execution, such as timeout, environment values, restart behavior and so on.